JhonathaRicardo/IAS/README.md

 |:--:|
 | *Fig. 3. (a) 2D and (b) 1D frequency domain obtained by the interferogram Fourier Transform with the selected frequency to be filtered; (c) Gaussian filter to be applied on the selected frequency; (d) 1D frequency domain with range frequency to apply the Gaussian filter.* |

-For the next three steps, users have the option of viewing the 2D maps or 1D curves with standard deviation using the ***[Standard Deviation]*** checkbox.
+For the next three steps, users can view the 2D maps or 1D curves with standard deviation using the ***[Standard Deviation]*** checkbox.

   - ***[Acc.
 Phase-shift]*** Accumulated phase-shift ($\phi$) of the plasma (in rad) retrieved from the interferograms.